HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 - The final portlet on each page shows a menu of items and is both scoped to the top-level site area and also selects only those items profiled with the "MENU" keyword.

-- Total 99999 users added to openLDAP as authenticated users.
+- A total of 99999 was users added to openLDAP as authenticated users.

 #### DAM Default Test Data - 25k assets

-The Below DAM set up covers the mix and match of all different types of mostly commonly used assets with three different ways UUID, custom and friendly urls.
+The Below DAM set up covers the mix and match of all the different types of most commonly used assets with three different ways: UUID, custom, and friendly urls
 Testers uploaded 25,000 assets.
 These assets include images (136 KB, .jpg), documents (199 KB, .docx), and videos (1.1 MB, .mp4) to preheat the environment.
-After preloading 25,000 assets, 15 assets - containing a mix of original images and renditions were uploaded and rendered for 1 hour at peak load after ramp-up time.
+After preloading 25,000 assets, 15 assets containing a mix of original images and renditions, were uploaded and rendered for 1 hour at peak load after ramp-up time.

 The test then rendered those assets by way of 3 custom URLs, 8 UUID URLs, and 8 short URLs for an hour.
 Further details provided in the following summary of the results.